 Color Schemes allow you create preset color solutions that subsequently can be applied when editing your website content, like menus, various shortcodes etc.

 Color schemes can be set up and edited In Theme Settings - Colors tab in your admin panel.

 Initially the theme comes with the schemes (but you can add more, we will get to this below in this section), which are:

 Each color scheme offers a list of options, that altogether make a really flexible design instrument.
 For instance, any of your pages can be created of several sections, and a unique color scheme can be assigned to each section.

 If you feel like these schemes are yet not enough for you, you can easily add more custom color schemes.
 For this please proceed to Themes-Editor and choose Theme Functions to edit functions.php file.

 Then scroll to where it says "Theme Settings Custom Color Schemes" and copy one of the lines to place it right below the other ones, then rename it.
 After you save the file, your new color scheme will be available for editing in Theme Settings - Colors.
 See the screenshot:

 All website font settings can be edited in Theme Settings - Fonts tab. you can find settings for general content, links, navigation, headings and some other elements.
 To customize your website appearance, just play around with the font settings, or leave theme default if you wish.
 See the screenshot:

-Yet, Miss Sunshine theme allows you to add any of hundreds Google fonts and set them on your website.
+Yet, Eco Press theme allows you to add any of hundreds Google fonts and se them on your website.
 Just follow a guide below

 In Theme Settings - General - General tab you can manage some logo.